robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 $$

 For a long call option, delta will be between 0.0 and 1.0.
 Delta will be zero if the option is far out of the money or one if deep in the money.
 This is the same for a short put positions.
 For both a long put and short call, delta is between 0.0 and -1.0.

-THe total delta of a portfolio of options on the same underlying can be calculated by summing the deltas for each individual option.

-The delta of the underlying is always one, so a trader could "delta-hedge" a portfolio of options by buying or shorting the number of shares indicated by the sum of deltas.

 We learned before that a long call and a short put position at the same strike is equilavent to a forward contract.
 A forward contract has a delta of one.
 We can then say that the delta of a call minus the delta of a put equals one:
 $$